jacmaes/pw-spanish/README.md

 pw-spanish
 ==========

-Spanish translation files for Processwire 2.4.1.
+Spanish translation files for Processwire 2.4.4.

 <a href="http://processwire.com/talk/topic/1003-spanish-es-es/">Started by me</a> in February 2012 for 2.3, <a href="https://github.com/biojazzard/pw_spanish">updated by biojazzard</a> in February 2013 for the initial release of 2.4.
-This is the first, almost complete edition for the stable version of 2.4.
+I will try to keep it updated following the latest dev version.